Jakiw Palij: Wartime service

-After occupying Poland, Germany built labor camps in the country, one of which was run by the SS in Trawniki.
-The camp initially served as an Auffanglager für Flüchtlinge, a holding center for refugees, and then turned into the SS-Ausbildungslager-Trawniki training facility.
-There, Ukrainian volunteers were trained by the SS and then enlisted as auxiliaries, colloquially called Hiwis.
+Germans built labor camps in occupied Poland.
+The SS ran one in Trawniki.
+The camp initially served as an Auffanglager für Flüchtlinge, a holding center for refugees, and then turned into the SS-Ausbildungslager-Trawniki training facility where Ukrainian volunteers were trained by the SS and then enrolled as auxiliaries, colloquially known asHiwis.

-Trawniki became an Operation Reinhard extermination camp and mass executions of prisoners were undertaken there too, committed mostly by the Ukrainian Hiwis, as well as by Germans.
-At each of these camps, Trawniki Hiwis served as the Sonderkommando guard units.
-They also acted as gas chambers operators.
+Trawniki became an Operation Reinhard extermination camp.
+Trawniki Hiwis served in the Sonderkommando guard units and operated the gas chamber.
 Almost all Trawniki guards were involved in shooting, beating, and terrorizing Jews.
-The Russian historian Sergei Kudryashov, who made a study of the Trawniki men serving at death camps, claimed that there was little sign among them of attraction to National Socialism ideals and that most had volunteered in order to leave the POW camps and/or because of self-interest.
+Russian historian Sergei Kudryashov studied the Trawniki men at death camps and said that there was little sign among them of attraction to National Socialism ideals and that most had volunteered in order to get out of POW camps and/or because of self-interest.
 On the other hand, Holocaust historian Christopher R. Browning wrote that Hiwis "were screened on the basis of their anti-Communist beliefs and hence almost invariably were anti-Semites."

-According to documents presented subsequently in his deportation trials, Palij served in the Streibel Battalion, guarding forced laborers who made uniforms and brushes.
-On 3 November 1943, an estimated 6,000 Jews at the camp were executed in a single day, a mass murder rated by Browning to have been "the largest killing operation against Jews in the entire war."
+According to evidence later presented at his deportation hearings, Palij served in the Streibel Battalion, guarding forced laborers who made uniforms and brushes.
+On 3 November 1943, an estimated 6,000 Jews at the camp were executed in a single day, which Browning called "the largest killing operation against Jews in the entire war."

 Emigration to the United States

 After Germany's defeat in 1945, Palij stayed in Poland.
 On 30 April 1948, another Piadyki-born Ukrainian camp guard, listed in Soviet military records as Nikolaj Gutsulyak or Mykola Hutsulyak, revealed to the Soviet authorities that he had served with Palij at the Trawniki extermination camp.
-In early 1949, and not having yet been traced by the Soviets, Palij, without disclosing his wartime service as an SS-auxiliary, submitted a request to the US Displaced Persons Commission asking to be designated a "displaced person" eligible to emigrate to the United States.
-He provided the American authorities with a false timeline of his life during the war, claiming he had worked on his father's farm in Piadyki, and that he subsequently worked in a farm and a factory in Germany.
+In early 1949, and without yet having been traced by the Soviets, Palij, without disclosing his wartime service as an SS auxiliary, submitted a request to the US Displaced Persons Commission asking to be designated a "displaced person" eligible to emigrate to the United States.
+He gave the American authorities a false timeline of his life during the war, claiming he had worked on his father's farm in Piadyki, and subsequently at a farm and in a factory in Germany.

-Palij obtained the requested visa and, traveling from Bremerhaven, Germany, on the Gen. Heintzelman, a US military-transport ship, arrived in the Boston Harbor in July 1949.
-On the same vessel were also two other men who would be subsequently hunted by American officials for their wartime activities.
-Palij was employed as a draftsman at the New York office of Johnson Controls.
+Palij got the travel visa and traveled to Boston Harbor in July 1949 from Bremerhaven, Germany aboard the Gen. Heintzelman, a US military-transport ship.